ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

 {'PPO': 'Preferred Provider Organization', 'POS': 'Point-of-Service', 'HMO': 'Health Maintenance Organization', 'EPO': 'Exclusive Provider Organization'}
 ```

 This transformation was performed to improve the clarity and interpretability of the variable, ensuring that the category names are easier to understand during analysis and model interpretation.
+With these adjustments, the data cleaning stage is complete, and the dataset is now prepared for the subsequent feature engineering process.

 ## Feature Engineering